vkm11/ReactJS-All/Array Listing with map/Notes.md

 ## Example-2
-# Why for loop is not using because return function can support map only.
+# Why for loop is not using because return function can support map function only.

 import './App.css';